GenderDysphoria/GenderDysphoria.fyi/public/en/physical-dysphoria.md

 date: "2020-01-26T20:41:55.827Z"
 title: "How Gender Dysphoria Manifests: Physical Dysphoria"
 linkTitle: "Physical Dysphoria"
-description: "Body discomfort is only one of the many ways Gender Dysphoria manifests."
+description: "Body discomfort is only one of the many ways gender dysphoria can manifest."
 preBody: '_disclaimer'
 siblings:
   prev: /en/euphoria